Of Plymouth Plantation: History of the manuscript

 Bradford's original manuscript was left in the tower of the Old South Meeting House in Boston during the American Revolutionary War.
 British troops occupied the church during the war, and the manuscript disappeared—and remained lost for the next century.
 Some scholars noted that Samuel Wilberforce quoted Bradford's work in A History of the Protestant Episcopal Church in America in 1844, and the missing manuscript was finally discovered in the Bishop of London's library at Fulham Palace; it was brought back into print in 1856.
 Americans made many formal proposals that the manuscript should be returned to its home in New England, but to no avail.
 Massachusetts Senator George Frisbie Hoar started an initiative in 1897, supported by the Pilgrim Society, the American Antiquarian Society, and the New England Society of New York.

 Bishop of London Frederick Temple learned of the importance of the book, and he thought that it should be returned to America.
 But it was being held by the Church of England and the Archbishop of Canterbury needed to approve such a move—and the Archbishop was Frederick Temple by the time that Hoar's request reached England.
 The bishop's Consistorial and Episcopal Court of London observed that nobody could say for certain exactly how the book arrived in London, but he argued that the marriage and birth registry which it contained should have been deposited with the Church in the first place, and thus the book was a church document and the Diocese of London had proper control of it.
 The court, however, observed that the Diocese of London was not the proper repository for that information at the time when the Thirteen Colonies declared independence in 1776.
 So the bishop's court ordered that a photographic copy of the records be made for the court, and that the original be delivered to the Governor of Massachusetts.

 The Bradford journal was presented to the Governor of the Commonwealth of Massachusetts during a joint session of the legislature on May 26, 1897.
 It is on deposit in the State Library of Massachusetts in the State House in Boston.
 In June 1897, the state legislature ordered publication of the history with copies of the documents associated with the return.
 In 1912, the Massachusetts Historical Society published a final authorized version of the text.

 William Bradford's manuscript journal is a vellum-bound volume measuring 11 1/2 by 7 3/4 inches (292 × 197 mm).
 There are 270 pages numbered (sometimes inaccurately) by Bradford.
+In 2015, the manuscript was conserved and digitized at The Northeast Document Conservation Center.
 The ink is slightly faded and has turned brown with age, but it is still completely legible.
 The pages are somewhat foxed, but otherwise the 400 year-old document is in remarkably good condition.
 Page 243 is missing, with a note from Prence that it was missing when he got the document.